-In terms of customer expectations, punctuality matters: 90% of Malaysian buyers said they expect their deliveries to arrive within one week after purchase.
+In terms of customer expectations, punctuality matters: 90% of Malaysian buyers said they expect their eCommerce deliveries to arrive within one week after purchase.
 Meanwhile, 46% expected delivery within three days.

-In fact, Shopee attributed its strong 1H 2019 performance not just to Chinese New Year and Hari Raya activities—the leading sites note that growth was further fueled by the introduction of its next-day delivery service in June.
+In fact, Shopee attributed its strong 1H 2019 performance9 not just to Chinese New Year and Hari Raya activities—the leading sites note that growth was further fueled by the introduction of its next-day delivery service in June.
 Of course, next-day delivery isn’t always possible — especially for more complex cross-border shipments during the highly congested peak season.
 If you can’t provide next-day delivery services, prompt and transparent deliveries are important to satisfy Malaysian customers.

-Vase.ai, an online research company in Malaysia, identified the country’s Gen Z consumer preferences in a survey.
+Vase.ai, an online research company in Malaysia, identified the country’s Gen Z consumer preferences10 in a survey.
 52% paid attention to feedback and reviews, making customer feedback critical.
 About 51% of Gen Z buyers made purchases based on discounts and promotions, indicating price sensitivity, while 43% indicated sensitivity to delivery charges and fees.

 For the wider digital consumer, 87% said they made purchases through social media such as Facebook, Instagram, Whatsapp, etc. The bulk of purchases came through WhatsApp (46%), followed by Facebook (37%), and Instagram 36%).
 In Q4, this reinforces the importance of ramping up your social media marketing campaigns.